Rappsilber-Laboratory/XiSearch/README.md

 Press "Start" to start the search.

-# Setting up a search on the command line or in the advanced config interface
+# Setting up a search in the advanced interface and editing config files
 The whole configuration of the search in the graphical interface may be set up as a configuration file ("config file") containning all the options.
 This may be accessed by the "advanced config" tab.
 Saving the config file allows then to search loading a config file in the interface or via the command line.